darwin-morocho/flutter-facebook-auth/README.md

 # flutter_facebook_auth
-Flutter plugin to make easy the facebook authentication in your flutter app. iOS and Android is supported.
+Flutter plugin to make easy the facebook authentication in your flutter app. iOS and Android are supported.

 ## **install on Android**